animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-clientserver.md

 provided by Spring Session and VMware GemFire.

 The `Filter` requires that we instruct Spring to load the `session-client.xml` configuration file.
-We can this with the following configuration in `src/main/webapp/WEB-INF/web.xml`:
+We do this with the following configuration in `src/main/webapp/WEB-INF/web.xml`:

 ```highlight
 <context-param>